eabrigham/tictactoe/README.md

 During the revision period I implemented the game API, which involved figuring out some errors in my understanding of the API documentation, and refactoring parts of my game engine.

 In order to allow me to focus on our next unit, Ruby, I chose to first implement a 'minimum viability' project which meets all requirements.
 However, it has at least two shortcomings:
 1. It does not include any CSS styling.
+Nor does it match included wireframes.
 2. Forms are hidden using CSS when not needed, instead of being dynamically generated.

 I plan to address these in a future release.
 I also plan to refactor my game engine so that the game object is no longer directly linked to the DOM, but rather those changes are handled in the events file.
 This would allow further future changes such as determining whether a game pulled from the API has been won, and thus allow me to display the total number of games X has won.

 Possible future features:

+Display total games player X and player O have won
+- Will involve creating a game object for each game (unconnected to the DOM) to determine win state.

 Load an unfinished game
 - Will need to get game board from API and instantiate a Game with those cells